dandgerson/manuals/ru.javascript.info/main.manual.md

 ![show where the link](./img/main.manual/review-comment-link.png)

-Now all comments in all place without collapsed
+Now all comments in one place without collapsed messages

 ![article page](./img/main.manual/review-page.png)